sboorlagadda/node-gemfire/doc/cache_factory.md

 # API - CacheFactory

+The CacheFactory allows the connection details to be dynamically provided.
+As a convienance the GemFire defaults can be passed into the `gemfire.createCacheFactory(pathToProperties)` then be overridden if needed.

 ## cacheFactory.addLocator(host, port)

 Adds a locator, given its host and port, to this factory.
+A locator is the proces where servers register themselves when they come on-line.
+This enables GemFire servers and clients to dynamically find each other at runtime.

 _Parameters_